Motion to Take Note

 This part of the consideration focuses on what happened on the night, and particularly the role of the London Fire Brigade, and to some extent the other emergency services.
 First, I ask the Minister, who I know shares my concerns, to ensure that this is carried forward for all fire brigades in our country: it is addressed specifically to the London Fire Brigade, because of course it was the one involved on the night, but the findings and recommendations apply much more widely.
 We need also to ensure that it is shared with devolved Administrations and more widely across the world.
 There are references in the report to other high-rise fires, in Australia, the Middle East and so on, and I hope that we will share the findings much more widely.

 One other issue, before I look at some of the recommendations, is that of sprinklers, which many people think is important.
 I have heard many experts say that if sprinklers had been there, the fire would not have happened.
 Again, this has some urgency.
 I recognise that it is in phase 2 of the report, but where do the Government stand on this?
-Is safety the watchword rather than cost, because this is important?
+Is safety the watchword rather than cost.
+This is important.
 I invite the Minister to look at the Welsh experience, where it was carried forward in the National Assembly—I was proud to adopt and support that policy when I was there.

 I turn to the report itself.
 A key issue was the “stay put” versus “get out” policy on the night.
 That is clearly central as the judge chairing the inquiry found that, if an evacuation had happened more quickly, lives would have been saved.
 That is a very serious point.
 It has nothing to do with those who were there fighting the fire: the heroism and bravery of people in Grenfell, at the bridgehead, fighting the fire, was faultless and they went well beyond what could have been expected.
 It is perhaps systemic, but there was certainly an issue of communication between people in the control room and those at the fire itself.
 It is perhaps not surprising, in a sense, given the sheer overwhelming nature of the fire.
 In the Lakanal fire in 2009, a serious fire that I will make reference to later, there were six calls relating to fire survival guidance.
 In Grenfell there were more than 400, such was the sheer overwhelming nature of what was happening.
 It meant that communication was under strain.
 We have to ensure that the very strong recommendation about improved communication between the control room and the people in the building and at the bridgehead is carried forward.
 It was clearly not as effective as it could have been; there are doubts about whether the communication worked for people wearing helmets and breathing apparatus.
 There may be costs associated with this, and again I ask the Minister to respond on that.
 I know we are accepting all the recommendations; the issue is what the timeline will be.
 The Prime Minister said in the Commons yesterday that there would be legislation.
 When will it be brought into effect?
 This is clearly of key significance.